ThoughtWorksStudios/eb_deployer/README.md

       end

+Any rakeable test suite can be run as part of the smoke test(selenium, cucumber, capybara, and so on.)
 You can add more smoke tests by calling arbitrary rake tasks (Please make sure check return status):

     smoke_test: >